-Nationwide emission reduction programmes in the transport sector can be comprehensive but flexible
+Nationwide emission reduction programmes in the transport sector can be comprehensive but flexible.

-The technical assistance delivered in Colombia did not follow the traditional NUMP formulation approach.
-It tried to meet the needs of four pre-identified barriers for deploying electric mobility at the national scale and achieving effective mitigation outcomes.
-Thus, project's four workstreams (finance, governance, capacities and MRV) interacted harmoniously to deliver concrete results related to the political and financial commitment to the renewal of the public transport fleet in the country.
+The technical assistance in Colombia did not follow the traditional NUMP formulation approach.
+It tried to meet the needs of four pre-identified barriers for deploying electric mobility nationally and achieving effective mitigation outcomes.
+Thus, the project's four workstreams (finance, governance, capacities and MRV) interacted harmoniously to deliver concrete results related to the political and financial commitment to the renewal of the public transport fleet in the country.
 However, the project did not follow the guidelines for formulating a NUMP.